 The school employs two specialized systems to reduce our energy consumption: geothermal ground source heating and photovoltaic solar panels.
 Through generous grants from the Bonneville Environmental Foundation's Solar 4R Schools Program, the Oregon Department of Energy, and friends of the school, we were able to install a 24.64 kW system on the school's roof in 2016.

 We are proud to share that with the commitment of the Middle School Green Team, we received our Oregon Green Schools certification in the spring of 2016.
-The Green Team has also worked to greatly reduce waste during lunch, including instituting the use of composting bins and reusable napkins.
+The Green Team has also worked to greatly reduce waste during lunch, including instituting the use of composting bins.